MV Aurora (2000): Specifications

 Aurora is a mid-sized cruise ship, with an overall length of 270.0 m, moulded beam of 32.2 m and draught of 7.90 m.
 Her gross tonnage is 76,152 and her deadweight tonnage is 8,486 tonnes.
 The ship can accommodate up to 1,878 passengers in 939 cabins, with a maximum crew complement of 936.

-Aurora is powered by 4 four-stroke 14-cylinder MAN B&W 14V48/60 (48 cm Bore, 60 cm Stroke) medium-speed diesel engines with a total power output of over 78,800 BHP.
+Aurora is powered by four 4-stroke, 14-cylinder MAN B&W 14V48/60 (48 cm Bore, 60 cm Stroke) medium-speed diesel engines with a total power output of over 78800 bhp.
 These engines provide power for various ship's services and for two STN AEG propulsion motors.
 The propulsion motors drive two propellers, each of which measures 5.8 m in diameter.

-Fuel consumption at 24 knots is around 300 litres of heavy oil per Nautical Mile.
+Fuel consumption at 24 kn is around 300 L of heavy oil per nautical mile.

 For manoeuvring, the ship has three bow thrusters and a stern thruster.
-The ship's service speed is 24 kn, though during sea trials she reached a maximum speed of 29 kn.
+The ship's service speed is 24 knots, though during sea trials she reached a maximum speed of 29 kn.

 Aurora was designed to appeal to the British market, and was built as an extended and improved version of P&O Cruises' Oriana.
 The ship's hull and superstructure were designed to be attractive to this market with features similar to more traditional ocean liners, such as her raked, tiered stern.

-Aurora docked in Dubrovnik in pre 2014 livery.
+Aurora docked at Dubrovnik in pre 2014 livery.